The Algarve Destination Guide Portugal Algarve

-Customs and Traditions in Lisbon Pottery
+Customs and Traditions in the Algarve

 As with most things, the Algarve is also rich in traditions.
 This region has many welcoming facets, including the colourful folklore, the laced chimneys and, of course, the glorious beaches.